 More importantly- I want to have a variety in the pieces I do, versus doing the same design again and again.
 I like to personalize an image and if you are savvy with using Paint Shop Pro (or some image editing software) you can.

-So for the project I am going to step through below, a big stencil to accommodate my design in this size- would easily run a minimum of $100 to perhaps $200 retail- that is, if you could find one that matched this type of design.
-Instead, I suggest that you buy a projector off of Craigslist and print your transparencies on a laser printer.
+So for the project I am going to step through below what I did.
+But just to share- if I was to purchase a big stencil to accommodate my design in this size- it would easily run a minimum of $100 to perhaps $200 retail- that is, if you could find one that matched this type of design.
+So instead, I suggest that you buy a projector off of Craigslist and print your transparencies on a laser printer.
 You will not regret it!
 And that is what I did….I just made a transparency and pushed the image up and traced it.

 I used Graphite Chalk Paint® decorative paint by Annie Sloan to color within the lines.
 What makes Chalk Paint® so awesome is that it is very forgiving.
 Meaning when I paint in the traced lettering on the piece below – I am not concerned about uniform coverage of paint since I am going to “age” this piece by distressing it with sand paper and use Dark Wax once done.
 With a little 200 to 400 grit sandpaper…I will make the front of this piece as smooth as glass!
 And ….make the uneven paint – work to my advantage!